Anika Nilles

-Anika Nilles (born 29 May 1983) is a German drummer, composer, and musical educator.
-She launched her career on YouTube during the early 2010s, and has released three full-length albums to date, all with backing band Nevell: Pikalar (2017), For a Colorful Soul (2020) and False Truth (2025).
-On 6 October 2025, Nilles was announced as the drummer for Rush's 2026 reunion tour.
+Anika Nilles (//nɪləs//; born 29 May 1983) is a German drummer, composer, and musical educator.
+She launched her career on YouTube during the early 2010s, and has released three full-length albums to date, all with the backing band Nevell: Pikalar (2017), For a Colorful Soul (2020) and False Truth (2025).
+On 6 October 2025, Nilles was announced as the touring drummer for Rush's 2026 reunion tour.

 Early life

 Nilles was born into a family with multiple drummers and started drumming at age six.
 When interviewed by South African Drummer, she mentioned having two uncles, one cousin and a father who are drummers.
 Her father "taught me the first grooves as he realised I was interested in drumming."

 After school, Nilles had a career in social education, which she left to pursue drumming full-time.
 She earned a degree in popular music from the Popakademie Baden-Württemberg in Mannheim.

 Career

 Nilles posted her first original compositions "Wild Boy" in 2013, followed by "Alter Ego" in 2014.
 These and other music videos usually contain a visual recording of her drumming alongside previously recorded music.
 In such videos, she has historically cooperated with producer and guitarist Joachim Schneiss.
-Afterward, Nilles began acquiring work and viral attention outside of her native Germany, such as with a tour of Europe, the United States, and China in 2015.
+Afterward, Nilles began acquiring work and viral attention outside of her native Germany, including tours of Europe, the United States, and China in 2015.